How Hydes Brewery Uses Your Personal Data

 When you visit our websites, we will collect technical information about how you use the website, including your IP addresses, device identifiers and information about how long you have stayed on certain pages or what pages you have clicked on.
 We process this personal data for the purposes of monitoring and analysing use of our websites so that we can improve the websites.
 We do this on the basis that it is in our legitimate interests to so.
 We have an interest in ensuring that we continue to improve our websites and provide our users with the best and most effective websites possible.

-You can book tables and accommodation online through our pub websites.
-If you make a booking, we will ask you for your full name (including title), telephone number, address, email address, details of the booking and any special requests, for example dietary requirements or accessibility requirements.
+You can book tables, order food,drink, and accommodation online through our pub websites/ Hydes order and pay portal.
+If you make a booking/purchase, we will ask you for your full name (including title), telephone number, address, email address, details of the booking/purchase and any special requests, for example dietary or accessibility requirements.

 For multiple room bookings, we will also collect a guest name for each room, which can be your name or another guest’s.
 If you give us another guest’s name, you should make sure they are aware that we will process their data in accordance with this policy.

-We process this personal data in order to process your request and to make sure that we can provide you with an appropriate table or room.
+We process this personal data in order to process your request and to make sure that we can deliver appropriate service to you.

 All of our hotel guests are required to complete a registration card showing full name (including title), address and telephone number.
 If you are an international guest booking a room at one of our hotels, we will also take a note of your passport number and collect your date of birth and country of residence.

-We process personal data for table and room booking purposes on the basis that it is necessary to perform our contract with you to provide you with our online booking service and/or to provide you with an account.
+We process personal data for table and room bookings and for food and drink purchases on the basis that it is necessary to perform our contract with you to provide you with our online ordering/booking service and/or to provide you with an account.
 If you do provide us with any special categories of personal data as part of this process, we process this either on the basis that we have a legal obligation to make reasonable adjustments (for example for someone with a disability) or on the basis that you have provided your consent by sending us these details.

-We use a payment gateway for processing financial details relating to bookings (for example, to take deposit payments to secure room bookings.
+We use a payment gateway for processing financial details relating to bookings/purchases (for example, to take deposit payments to secure room bookings or when making food and drink purchases.
 The payment gateway does not share your payment details with us, but may share any contact details you provide to them that are different to what you have provided to us for the purpose of processing your purchase.

 Our websites provide you with different ways to contact us.
 All communications are handled, reviewed and responded to internally by us.